TalismanSociety/talisman-connect/README.md

 This project aims to provide the components necessary for Dapp developers to be able to quickly and seamlessly provide essential Web3 functionalities.

-One example is the Wallet Connection UI which every Dapp developer will have to implement logic and edge cases of connecting to different wallets which may take days to implement.

-The `WalletSelect` component in `@talisman-connect/components` will be a massive time saver for Dapp developers without an existing wallet selection ui.

-If you have an existing modal, the `WalletSelectButton` in `@talisman-connect/components` may be better suited to your needs.

-If you require a bespoke ui modal, you can use the `@talisman-connect/wallets` to build out your own modal.

-More components will be developed along the way.

 Refer to the packages below for more details.

 ## Packages